phoenixframework/phoenix/docs/testing/testing_channels.md

 #### Testing an Asynchronous Push from the Server

-The last test in our `MyApp.RoomChannelTest` verifies that broadcasts from the server are pushed to the client.
+The last test in our `MyAppWeb.RoomChannelTest` verifies that broadcasts from the server are pushed to the client.
 Unlike the previous tests discussed, we are indirectly testing that our channel's `handle_out/3` callback is triggered.
 This `handle_out/3` is defined in our `MyApp.RoomChannel` as: